+6186952489

 Inspection Camp Ondessonk Girls 1980s

 An announcer bomb was shot into the air to announce the beginning of lowering the flags.
 The puff of smoke is from the bomb.
 This picture was taken prior to Central being built.
-Notice only three flag poles.
+Notice only three flag poles in the picture below.

 Inspection Camp Ondessonk 1960s Announcer Bomb